dodoma/redis/README.md

         - ZREVRANGEBYLEX
         - ZREVRANGEBYSCORE

-      * return the first or last match member rank.
+      * return the min or max match member rank in skiplist.
+      * return the min rank on ziplist

         - ZRANK
         - ZREVRANK